tencentyun/qcloud-documents/product/计算与网络/负载均衡/负载均衡实例/创建负载均衡实例_intl.md

 Tencent Cloud provides three different cloud load balancer instances, namely: public network with fixed IP, public network without fixed IP and private network.
 [Here](https://intl.cloud.tencent.com/document/product/214/8847) are the characteristics of each network.
 Please select the cloud load balancer instance type according to your needs.

 #### 3. Select your network
 Select the network of CVM to be bound to the cloud load balancer instance.
-The network types of Tencent Cloud are classfied as basic network and private network, please refer to [Network Overview](http://cloud.tencent.com/doc/product/213/%E7%BD%91%E7%BB%9C#1.-网络概述) for details.
+The network types of Tencent Cloud are classfied as basic network and private network.

 #### 4. Purchase
 Select the number of instances to purchase.
 The cloud load balancer instance is charged monthly on the basis of the number of days used.